natstar93/your-first-trainline-graphql/11-Real-time-departures,-for-real!.md

-This is quite new in the GraphQL world, proper edge.
+This is quite new in the GraphQL world, proper edge-hipster developer.

 In GraphQL you have Queries and Mutations.
 We've being focusing on queries today.
 Around the end of 2017 Graphql came with a third type of operation: Subscriptions.
 I've been exploring that recently and I'd like to show you in this workshop.